dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

     | <strong>Department Name</strong> | Appears when users tap <strong>About Configuration</strong> during activation. |
     |    <strong>Department Phone</strong>     | Appears when the user clicks the <strong>Need Help</strong> button during activation. |

-  You can choose hide Setup Assistant screens on the device during user set up.
+  You can choose to hide Setup Assistant screens on the device during user setup.
   - If you choose **Hide**, the screen won't be displayed during setup.
 After setting up the device, the user can still go in to the **Settings** menu to set up the feature.
   - If you choose **Show**, the screen will be displayed during setup.
 The user can sometimes skip the screen without taking action.
 But they can then later go into the device's **Settings** menu to set up the feature.